The Salus Forum

 Read Essay Three

-Strategies for Reform and Development in Health Care
+Plans for Changes and Growth in Health Care

-Diverse communities of thought aided by constructive dialogue often bring about new perceptions and practices in the field of health care.
-We offer a series of recorded dialogues and interviews among those participating in the Salus forum.
+Diverse communities of thought aided by constructive dialogue often bring about new perspectives and practices in the field of health care.
+We offer a series of recorded dialogues and interviews among those participating in regularly scheduled Health Care Forum.

 Requesting information regarding ways to participate in the collaboration among health care communities